learn-tdd-in/learntdd.in/src/react-native/index.md

 };
 ```

+This provides a status bar and keeps the content in the phone's safe area, but other than that the app is empty.

-Fiinally, let's update our `test` NPM script so it won't try to run our Detox tests, since those need to be run separately using the `detox` command:
+Finally, let's update our `test` NPM script so it won't try to run our Detox tests, since those need to be run separately using the `detox` command:

 ```diff
 -"test": "jest",
 +"test": "jest src",
 ```

-This provides a status bar and keeps the content in the phone's safe area, but other than that the app is empty.

 ## The Feature Test